 For an easy, nutritious way to feed the family using minimal ingredients, try our tuna, sweet potato and gruyère melt.

 Ready in 15 minutes, these cheat’s pizzas are great for a snack.
-Crusty ciabatta is topped with sweet roasted red peppers, flaky tuna and melted mozzarella.
+Crusty ciabatta is topped with flaky tuna, sweet roasted red peppers and melted mozzarella.
 You could add a few sliced peppadew peppers for a sweet and spicy mix, black olives, or capers – whatever you have in the fridge!

-Check out this vibrant tuna salad.
+Check out this vibrant salad using tinned tuna.
 If you can’t get hold of edamame, double-podded broad beans or sliced mangetout would work well instead.

 Perk up your lunch with this easy way to top your bagels.
 All you need is a tin of tuna, mayo, spring onions, capers, cornichons and parsley.